 Brenda has two wonderful sons.
 The oldest son, Kyle, is a Speech and Language Pathologist for the Adams-12 School District in Thornton, Colorado.
 Her younger son, Cody, has been a SMART artist for the past two-plus years, and enjoys the ability to express himself and make others smile through his art.

 Christie Carlson relocated to the north woods of Wisconsin in 2006 with her husband, Leo, and daughter Emma (14), when Leo took a position with Norvado, then Chequammegon Communications.
 Since that time, Leo and Christie have added two boys, Isaac (7) and Noah (5), 3 dogs, and 2 cats to the family.

 Over the past 11 years, Christie and her family have settled in and made the Cable/Drummond area their home, enjoying all of the beauty and tranquility that comes with living in the forest.

-When she isn’t working alongside Leo to homeschool Emma, Isaac, and Noah, running her Pampered Chef business, or publishing the latest edition of Forest & Lakes, Monthly Magazine, Christie enjoys spending time with her family, cooking, quilting, and reading.
+When she isn’t working alongside Leo to homeschool Emma, Isaac, and Noah, she is publishing the latest edition of Forest & Lakes, Monthly Magazine, Christie enjoys spending time with her family, cooking, quilting, and reading.
 Christie’s background and education is in web and graphic design, marketing, and brand development.